Main fundraiser photo

 Hello everyone!

 While Medicare pays 80 percent of Emily’s health insurance covered costs, Medicaid only covers the remaining 20 percent IF that care is in the same state Emily lives in.
-Unfortunately, surgeons and hematologists in the states Emily has resided have not had the expertise or willingness to properly assess, diagnose and treat her.
-Emily’s severe microclot care is almost entirely out-of-pocket.
+Unfortunately, neurosurgeons and hematologists in the states Emily has resided have not had the expertise or willingness to properly assess, diagnose and treat her.
+Emily’s neurosurgical, neurologic, urologic, neuropsychological, plastic surgery and ENT out-of-state care is only covered by Medicare and whatever financial aid hospitals and clinics may choose to grant her.
+Emily’s remote severe microclot care has been almost entirely out-of-pocket.

 The plan:

-Emily has known for 6 years that she likely had tethered cord syndrome, left undiagnosed and untreated since birth.
-Thanks to the help of few loved ones who helped her get there, she was finally able to establish care with one of the few US neurosurgeons in tethered cord, Dr Klinge at Brown University in Providence, Rhode Island.
+Emily knew since 2017 she likely had tethered cord syndrome, left undiagnosed and untreated since birth.
+Thanks to the help of few loved ones who helped her get there in 2023, she was finally able to establish care with one of the few US neurosurgeons in tethered cord, Dr Klinge at Brown University in Providence, Rhode Island.
 Dr Klinge is the global tethered cord expert.
 She showed Emily her tethered cord was easily visible on MRI, but other doctors missed it.

 Due to the pressure from a lumbar herniation caused by the untreated tethered cord syndrome, Dr. Klinge decided that Emily is unlikely to find benefit from only a tethered cord release.
-Emily needs a joint tethered cord release from Dr. Klinge and lumbar discectomy from colleague Dr. Sullivan.
+Emily got a joint tethered cord release from Dr. Klinge and lumbar discectomy from colleague Dr. Sullivan.
+Unfortunately due to such delayed care, Emily suffers permanent lower body muscle and nerve damage.

-After months of recovery and rest, Emily will follow up with New York neurosurgeon Dr Bolognese, who is assessing her craniocervical spinal damage.
-So far, Emily has been diagnosed with multiple herniated cervical discs causing cervical stenosis, bone spurs, nerve damage in her neck, degenerative disc disease and multiple craniocervical instability (CCI research and info here and here) diagnoses.
+After recovery, Emily followed up with New York neurosurgeon Dr Bolognese.
+So far, Dr Bolognese and his specialist team diagnosed Emily with multiple herniated cervical discs causing cervical stenosis, bone spurs, nerve damage in her neck, degenerative disc disease and multiple craniocervical instability (CCI research and info here and here) diagnoses, intracranial hypertension causing decreased cerebral spinal fluid to her brain and cerebral spinal fluid leaks, STING which is a bilateral styloid issue causing further veinous congestion.

-3) Up to $2,000 - In additional to the four spinal issues presenting clotting risks, Emily experienced MCAS-induced Vaccine-Induced Immune Thrombotic Thrombocytopenia (VITT), MCAS-induced immunothrombosis , a clotting disorder called Antiphospholipid Syndrome , a pulmonary embolism , and severe microclots likely accrued from MECFS and worsened by Covid vaccines and a Covid infection which made Emily develop Long Covid.
+3) Up to $2,000, currently covered - In additional to the four spinal issues presenting clotting risks, Emily experienced MCAS-induced Vaccine-Induced Immune Thrombotic Thrombocytopenia (VITT), MCAS-induced immunothrombosis , a clotting disorder called Antiphospholipid Syndrome , a pulmonary embolism , and severe microclots likely accrued from MECFS and worsened by Covid vaccines and a Covid infection which made Emily develop Long Covid.
 More on Covid causing severe microclots here.
 More on microclots below.
+She successfully treated her severe microclots into remission between June 2023 and February 2024, but they can reoccur, and she may need to return to paying for out-of-pocket specialist testing and increased anticoagulant care again in the future should symptoms escalate again.

 Severe microclot info: